Successfully Navigating the African Marketplace

 - It is always advisable to use local consultants and experts.
 Their knowledge of local customs and culture will deepen U.S. investment.

-Advanced Executive Program on Doing Business in Mozambique
+Advanced Executive Program on Doing Business in Tunisia.
+June 17-22

-The IGD Advanced Executive Program will be held later in the year in Mozambique.
-Led by Mozambique’s top business executives and government officials the Executive Program offers an opportunity for American private sector leaders and investors to understand the trade and investment climate and how do to business in Mozambique.
+The AEP Tunisia will be held on June 17-22 in Tunis and Led by Tunisia’s top business executives and government officials.
+The Executive Program offers an opportunity for global private sector leaders and investors to understand the trade and investment climate and how do to business in Tunisia.